Skyy93/agc_optims/README.md

 ## News

+### Sep 15, 2021
+* Add AGC use independent from optimizer choice in PyTorch

 ### Sep 14, 2021
 * Add AdamW, Adam, SGD and RMSprop with AGC
 * Add first comparsion between optimizers with and without AGC based on CIFAR10